-In a closed economy with no public sector, however, the structuralist model often invokes the assumption that workers do not save and capitalist save out of profits.
-This confers a significant degree of simplification since Walras' law, which implies that the sum of agent savings is equal investment, the need to model workers' behavior directly.
+In a closed economy with no public sector, however, the structuralist model often invokes the assumption that workers do not save and capitalists save out of profits.
+This confers a significant degree of simplification since Walras' law, which implies that the sum of agent savings is equal to investment, obviates the need to model workers' behavior directly.
 In general, there would be no reason to make the assumption that workers do not save in an agent-based model.
 Here, however, the project is to link the structuralist macro and agent-based methods and so the same assumption is maintained.
-Workers are still present in the agent model, but only implicitly, as measured by the strength of their bargaining power on firm profitability and thus firm savings.
+Workers are still present in the model, but only implicitly.

-This simplification also enables the model to account for the interaction of just two kinds of agents: firms and financial, without the complexity of a full agent-based system that might obscure the comparison of the two methods.
-Moreover, structuralist models can already adequately handle the kind complexity that arises from the interaction of workers and capitalists.
-Attention here is paid to another level in which the structuralist model is less competent and well worked out, that of the relationship between firms and their financial agents.
+This simplification also enables the model to account for the interaction of just two kinds of agents, firms and financial agents, without the complexity of a full agent-based system that might obscure the comparison with the conventional one-sector KKS system.
+Moreover, structuralist models can already adequately handle issues arising from the interaction of workers and capitalists.
+Attention here is paid to another dimension along which the structuralist model is less competent and well worked out, that of the relationship between firms and their financial agents.